Massimo Cellino

 Massimo Cellino ([ˈmassimo tʃelˈliːno]; born 28 July 1956) is an Italian entrepreneur and football club owner.
-Through his family trust Eleonora Sport Ltd he is the owner of Italian club Brescia Calcio, and is the former owner of italian club Cagliari, and English club Leeds United.
+Through his family trust Eleonora Sport Ltd, he was the owner of Italian club Brescia Calcio, and is the former owner of Italian club Cagliari, and English club Leeds United.

 Career

-Cagliari Calcio
+Cagliari

-Cellino was the chairman of the Italian association football club Cagliari Calcio.
-He has served as vice-president for Serie A in the Lega Calcio.
+Cellino was the chairman of Italian football club Cagliari Calcio.
+He has served as vice-president for Serie A.

-During his years as owner of Cagliari Calcio, Cellino was instrumental in the building of their sports centre in Assemini, near Cagliari, named after his father Ercole.
+During his years as owner of Cagliari, Cellino was instrumental in the building of their sports centre in Assemini, near Cagliari, named after his father Ercole.

-Diego López was sacked by Cellino as Cagliari manager on 6 April 2014, this being the 36th manager change he went through in 22 years of his tenure at Cagliari Calcio.
-Cellino earned the nickname Il mangia-allenatori, "The Manager Eater".
+Diego López was sacked by Cellino as Cagliari manager on 6 April 2014, this being the 36th manager change he went through in the 22 years of his tenure as owner.
+Cellino earned the nickname Il mangia-allenatori, "The Manager-Eater".

-Cellino intended to sell Cagliari Calcio, and has said that an agreed sale failed due to the wish of the prospective buyers for him to stay and run the club.
+Cellino intended to sell Cagliari and has said that an agreed sale failed due to the wish of the prospective buyers for him to stay and run the club.
 He finally sold the club to the Italian entrepreneur Tommaso Giulini in June 2014 after 22 years of ownership.